mysociety/fixmystreet/README.md

         - Remove superfluous lists from Open311 JSON output. #1672
         - Upgrade to using Email::Sender. #1639
         - Fix bug if test run c.
 55 hours before BST starts.
+        - Use lat/lon on inspection form if no local coordinates. #1676
+        - Improve translatability of various pages.
     - Development improvements:
         - Send open reports regardless of current state. #1334
         - Clarify ‘inspected’ behaviour. #1614